jmittendo/planet-patch-classifier/docs/satellite-datasets.md

 Satellite Datasets
 ==================

+Satellite datasets should always contain files belonging to one specific satellite, instrument and wavelength only.

 This document describes the expected structure for supported satellite datasets which are required for passing the validation checks and working with the included patch generation script.
 Datasets downloaded/created using the provided downloader script